🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Gourmand-lite: Vanilla bean, tonka, or amber (light and cozy)

-Use a diffuser during the day and candles at night.
-Add a quiet playlist—think acoustic or soft jazz—so the room feels like a winter retreat.
-Small detail, big vibe shift, FYI.
+Use a diffuser during the day and candles at night, then add a quiet playlist of acoustic or soft jazz so the room feels like a winter retreat.
+It is a small detail with a big effect on the whole mood.

 Quick Neutral Winter Decor Tips

-• Limit color to a 3–4 tone palette so everything feels cohesive.
+• Limit color to a 3 to 4 tone palette so everything feels cohesive.

-• Choose matte finishes over glossy to keep it calm and chic.
+• Choose matte finishes over glossy to keep things calm and chic.

-• Stick to natural materials—wood, stone, ceramic, wool—for instant warmth.
+• Stick to natural materials like wood, stone, ceramic, and wool for instant warmth.

 • Repeat textures at least three times in a room for a pulled-together look.